Characterization for a generic construction of bent functions and its consequences: A characterization of a generic construction of bent functions

-The authors of \cite{Li et al.-2021} have found two kinds of $f$ and $\phi$ satisfying the conditions of Theorem \ref{thlyj} (that is, \nameref{propty} by the previous section) for constructing new bent functions.
+In \cite{Li et al.-2021}, the authors have found two kinds of $f$ and $\phi$ satisfying the conditions of Theorem \ref{thlyj} (that is, $\mathbf{P_r}$ by the previous discussion) for constructing new bent functions.
 The first kind is to let $f$ be a bent function and $\phi$ be a linear $(n,r)$-function; and the second kind is to let $f$ and $f+\phi_i$ be some self-dual bent functions for each $1\leq i\leq r$.
 They also invited the readers to find more kinds of $f$ and $\phi$ for obtaining more classes of bent functions in Conclusion of \cite{Li et al.-2021}.
-In the previous section, we have shown that Theorem \ref{thgbent} is the same as that of Theorem \ref{thlyj}.
-In addition, we have found another new kind of $f$ and $\phi$ satisfying \nameref{propty} by Theorem \ref{thgbent} (see Corollary \ref{correduced}).
-In this section, we find a number of concrete bent functions by using Corollary \ref{correduced}.
+Note that we have found a method to find such kinds of $f$ and $\phi$ in Corollary \ref{correduced}.